Updated March 3, 2021

 Health and safety in our stores and communities

-- We’ve opened our first Amazon Fresh stores in Woodland Hills, CA, Irvine, CA, Northridge, CA, and North Hollywood, CA. In the Amazon Fresh stores, we’ve implemented all of the same COVID-19 safety measures as Whole Foods Market stores to protect our customers and associates.
+- We’ve opened several Amazon Fresh grocery stores across the U.S. See list of locations.
+In our Amazon Fresh stores, we’ve implemented all of the same comprehensive COVID-19 safety measures as Whole Foods Market stores to protect our customers and associates.
 Learn more.

 - To help protect our employees and communities, all Whole Foods Market and Amazon stores will require customers to wear face coverings beginning July 20.
 We will continue offering free, disposable masks to customers who do not have their own